dwendisch/data_cleaning_coursera/README.md

 Hello, how are you?
-The data was prdouced from the files found in the folder data.
+The data was produced from the files found in the folder data.
-The names of columns were chagne according to "clean_colnames_featuresnames_conversion.csv". average measurments were computed by participent and exertion type and save in "avg_subj_acti.csv" Have a nice day :)
+The names of columns were chagne according to "clean_colnames_featuresnames_conversion.txt". average measurments were computed by participent and exertion type and save in "avg_subj_acti.txt" Have a nice day :)